mex-turbo-snail/data-science-S2025/challenges/c02-michelson-assignment.md

 | 2            |  39 |     299858.5 |
 | 1            |  15 |     299808.0 |

-**Observations**: - Write your observations here! - One, I can see that the format in general is different, is in the table that I made is dark and Im not sure how to make it another way.
-Second, I notice that the values for the mean velocity are in decimal points, as where in the table that I was tasked to recreate are whole number. - Why might your table differ from Michelson’s? - As I mentioned above the main difference is that of the data being in decimal points, this likely being because of the finding mean process.
+**Observations**: - Write your observations here!

+One, I can see that the format in general is different, is in the table that I made is dark and Im not sure how to make it another way.
+Second, I notice that the values for the mean velocity are in decimal points, as where in the table that I was tasked to recreate are whole number.

+\- Why might your table differ from Michelson’s?

+As I mentioned above the main difference is that of the data being in decimal points, this is likely due to the fact that the table that I was trying to recreate was rounded to the nearest whole number.

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of